BPS Submodels of The Generalized Skyrme Model and How to Find Them: SOME KNOWN BPS SUBMODELS

-There are two BPS submodels that have been identified to have Bogomolny equations, with nontrivial solutions, in the Skyrme model~\cite{Adam:2017pdh}.
-One of the BPS submodels can actualy be decomposed into two BPS subsubmodels derived using the concept of strong necessary condition~\cite{Stepien:2015naq}.
+This First BPS submodel can actually be decomposed into two BPS subsubmodels derived using the concept of strong necessary condition~\cite{Stepien:2015naq}.
 Here we will show that Bogomolny equations of these BPS subsubmodels can also be derived using the BPS Lagrangian method.